ZakariasLaws/raid-constellation/README.md

 ## Running

-For running the application, Constellation requires the following environment variables to be set on *ALL* devices:
+For running this application, Constellation requires the following environment variables to be set on *ALL* devices.
+The port number must be the same on all devices, it is used to connect to the server:

 ```bash
 export CONSTELLATION_PORT=<unique_port_nmr>